apryor6/flaskerize/README.md

 This project is heavily influenced by the [CLI](https://cli.angular.io/) available in the popular JavaScript framework [Angular](https://github.com/angular).
 There's also some other goodness added by the [Nx]((https://nx.dev/)) project, which is made by [Nrwl](https://nrwl.io/).
 Of particular note is the concept of schematics, which can be used to generate code from parameterized templates.
 However, Angular schematics can do much more.
 They support the ability to register newly created entities with other parts of the app, generate functioning tests, and provide upgrade paths across breaking version of libraries.
 Perhaps more important than the time this functionality saves the developer is the consistency it provides to the rest of the team, resulting in decreased time required for code reviews and collaborative development.
 Also, it promotes testing, which is always a good thing in my book.

-### Flaskerize is looking for developers
+### Flaskerize is looking for developers!

 _At the time of this writing, the `flaskerize` project is somewhat of a experiment that was born out of a personal weekend hackathon.
-I am extremely happy with how that turned out, but there are many aspects of the current code that should be changed.
+I am pretty happy with how that turned out, particularly the CLI syntax, but there are many aspects of the current internal code that should be changed.
 See the Issues section for updates on this.
 The rest of this section details the grander vision for the project_

 Currently, there is nothing even remotely close to the Angular CLI descried previously in the Python community, but we would benefit from it immensely.
 This is the reason for `flaskerize`.
 The vision is to create a generalized and extensible CLI for generation of new code and modification of existing code.
 This functionality could include, but is not limited to, things such as generating: